Steve-Gelman-1WorldSync/hikari-example/README.md

 Small project to test settings for Postgres and HikariCP.

 ## To Run
-1. Start the database.
-See the [POSTGRES-README.md](POSTGRES-README.md) file.
-2. Start the application.
+Start the application.
+The Docker backend will start and stop with the application.

 ### To Add A User